-BOTOX and BOTOX Cosmetic may cause loss of strength or general muscle weakness, vision problems, or dizziness within hours to weeks of taking BOTOX or BOTOX Cosmetic.
+BOTOX and BOTOX Cosmetic may cause loss of strength or general muscle weakness, or vision problems within hours to weeks of taking BOTOX or BOTOX Cosmetic.
 If this happens, do not drive a car, operate machinery, or do other dangerous activities.
 See "What is the most important information I should know about BOTOX and BOTOX Cosmetic?"